weiss-leona/agentic_security/Readme.md

 ## Adding own dataset

-To add your own dataset you can place one or multiples csv files with `prompt` column, this data will be loaded on `agentic_security` startup
+To add your own dataset you can place one or multiples csv files with `prompt` column, this data will be loaded on `agentic_security` startup:

 ```
 2024-04-13 13:21:31.157 | INFO     | agentic_security.probe_data.data:load_local_csv:273 - Found 1 CSV files